Han-y/Model-of-Synapse/README.txt

 # Model-of-Synapse
 This is the README for the models associated with the paper:

-Ying Han, Lulu Y.Chen, Thomas C.Sudhof, Bo Zhang Neuroligins maintain clustering of AMPA receptors at a central synapse. (in submission)
+Ying Han, Ran Cao, Liming Qin, Lulu Y.Chen, Ai-Hui Tang, Thomas C. Südhof, Bo Zhang Neuroligin-3 confines AMPA-receptors into nanoclusters, thereby controlling synaptic strength at the calyx of Held synapses. (in submission)

-To make the code concise, we used GluA2 represents slow-GluAs and GluA4 represents fast-GluAs.
+To make the code concise, we used GluA1 represents slow-GluAs and GluA4 represents fast-GluAs, respectively.
 There are 15 files, the order of operation should be:
 (1) make.m
     To get the .mexw64 file that can be invoked within MATLAB.